-Trees That Count aims to create a powerful movement of New Zealanders of all ages, social groups, cultures and abilities to plant millions of native trees to help mitigate the pressing problem of climate change.
-It is about planting trees that count – for climate change, biodiversity, and restoring and enhancing our natural environment.
+Trees That Count is building a movement of New Zealanders of all ages, social groups, cultures and abilities to plant millions of native trees to help mitigate climate change.
+It’s about planting trees that count – for climate change, biodiversity, and restoring and enhancing our natural environment.

 Four New Zealand schools are chosen each year to have their grounds improved and enhanced through the implementation of their ideas, be it a lizard garden, a substantial native planting, creation of our outdoor classroom, creating bird habitats or all of these and more!
 It’s a prize worth $10,000 and all New Zealand primary and intermediate schools can apply.